 - Tomato Sauce: Use a plain tomato puree or passata.

 - Maple Syrup: Adds a little natural sweetness to your BBQ sauce.
+If you want to know if maple syrup is vegan, read my article.

 - Apple Cider Vinegar: Gives your BBQ sauce that tangy twang.
 You could also use white wine vinegar here.